-- Asian markets.
+- Discussions regarding Board composition and skill sets highlighted a gap in our knowledge and experience of Morgan's Asian markets.
 Therefore, to augment our capability we decided to recruit a nonexecutive director with direct experience of operations in these markets.
 After a formal search process, the Board appointed Clement Woon who made an immediate impact on our deliberations on Asian markets on joining the Board in May 2019.
 Details of Clement Woon's skills and experience can be found on page 49. - → The Morgan Code was approved by the Board and rolled out to the Company in 2018.
-In 2019 this company culture change was reinforced by the Directors during the numerous visits to the Group's various sites, setting the tone from the top. - → The Board engages with key stakeholders in a number of ways.
+In 2019 this company culture change was reinforced by the Directors during the numerous visits to the Group's various sites, setting the tone from the top. - ightarrow The Board engages with key stakeholders in a number of ways.
 In compliance with the new corporate governance requirements for Board engagement with the workforce, the Directors significantly stepped up contact with employees and details of these meetings can be found in the Corporate Governance Report on page 52.
 During visits to several US sites I engaged with representatives of the local workforce to discuss their views of the Company including strategy, culture and diversity.
 Non-executive directors also held similar fora during visits to several other sites.
 The results of these meetings, independent of any executive management, were discussed at length in Board meetings.